jmsduran/pdf-ps/README.md

 [PDF.js] (http://mozilla.github.io/pdf.js/) is required in order to run the pdf-ps utilities.
 Refer to `lib` for this project's copy of pdf.js.

+Documentation
+---

+You can read code documentation within the pdf-ps.js source file itself (hopefully I explained things adequately).
+Refer to `examples` for an example app utilizing this library.

 License
 ---